pingcap/docs/dashboard/dashboard-intro.md

 ## Show the overall running status of TiDB cluster

-You can use TiDB Dashboard to learn the TiDB cluster's queries per second (QPS), execution duration, the SQL types that consume the most resources, and other overview information.
+You can use TiDB Dashboard to learn the TiDB cluster's queries per second (QPS), execution time, the types of SQL statements that consume the most resources, and other overview information.

 See [TiDB Dashboard Overview](/dashboard/dashboard-overview.md) for details.

-## Show the running status of components and host
+## Show the running status of components and hosts

 You can use TiDB Dashboard to view the running status of TiDB, TiKV, PD, TiFlash components in the entire cluster and the running status of the host on which these components are located.

 See [TiDB Dashboard Cluster Information Page](/dashboard/dashboard-cluster-info.md) for details.

-## Show distribution and trend of read and write traffic
+## Show distribution and trends of read and write traffic

 The Key Visualizer feature of TiDB Dashboard visually shows the change of read and write traffic over time in the entire cluster in the form of heatmap.
 You can use this feature to timely discover changes of application modes or locate hotspot issues with uneven performance.